FRAMEWORK

 You are always standing at the intersection of three coordinates: what was, what is, and what will be.
 The work is learning to stand there consciously.

 The real work is noticing what's absent.
 What didn't happen that you expected?
 What haven't you seen?
-The Chinese restaurants are everywhere, yet there's no advertising for them.
-That gap is information.
 The things you don't see, the structure of what's missing — that's often more revealing than what's present.

 A crystal is real insight — the kind that opens everything at once, makes sense in all directions, turns former problems into clarity.
 A mirror is your own reflection.
 It feels like insight but it's just you looking at you.
-The hall of mirrors is seductive.
-You have to stay conscious of the difference.
+Stay conscious of the difference.

 All Pages